Icosahedron Surface Area Calculator (Regular)

 This is 20 times the area of one equilateral triangle: 20 × (s²√3 / 4) = 5√3 × s².

-Also: SA = 5 × (tetrahedron surface) — because tetra SA is √3 × s² and icosa SA is 5√3 × s².
+Also: SA = 5 × (tetrahedron surface), since tetra SA is √3 × s² and icosa SA is 5√3 × s².

-Worked example — d20 die printing area: A 16 mm d20 has s = 16 mm.
+Worked example: printing area on a d20 A 16 mm d20 has s = 16 mm.
 SA = 8.6603 × 256 ≈ 2,217 mm² = 22.17 cm².

-Worked example — geodesic dome panel material: A small geodesic dome made of 20 equilateral triangular panels with edge 2 m (frequency-1 dome based on an icosahedron): SA = 8.6603 × 4 ≈ 34.64 m² of panel material.
+Worked example: geodesic dome panel material A small geodesic dome made of 20 equilateral triangular panels with edge 2 m (frequency-1 dome based on an icosahedron): SA = 8.6603 × 4 ≈ 34.64 m² of panel material.

 Where icosahedron surface area matters: